A Food Intolerance Definition Most People Can Understand

 Currently the only way someone can work out what foods they are sensitive to is to go on an elimination diet.
 This is because the reaction to the foods they are sensitive to is very mild.

-Therefore, an allergy skin test will usually come back as negative.
+Therefore, when someone who is only intolerant is tested.
+Often, it will appear that they have no issue with that particular food.
+For example, a traditional allergy skin test will usually come back as negative.
 The skin may not hive when the food their body finds hard to tolerate is applied, but it is just as likely to remain unaffected.
 As a result, definitively telling whether someone has food intolerance or not, is not easy.

 One promising development has been the discovery that those who are sensitive to certain food products often produce high levels of Immunoglobulin G (IgG) is a type of antibodies.
 This is important because it allows doctors to distinguish them from those with full-blown food allergies.
 Typically, their blood had high levels of Immunoglobulin E (IgE).
 You can find out more about food intolerance blood tests here.